ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 ## Hardware Setup

 In this particular example, we have simply used a commercially-available Arduino-Nano placed on a breadboard.
-The wiring to the industry-standard WS2812 RGB breakout board is simple and shown in the image below.
+The wiring is straightforward.

 The hardware setup is pictured in the image below in action.
-There are two pictures showing two different colors eminating from the bright RGB LED of type WS2812.
+There picture shows a colorful aqua-blue hue eminating from the sequential chain of bright RGB LEDs of type WS2812.

 ![](./images/board09_08a_green.jpg)
 ![](./images/board09_08a_blue.jpg)